-- Stage 1 complaint reviews are undertaken within the unit where the complaint arose. - Stage 2 complaint reviews are undertaken by the Corporate Complaints Team.
+- $\circ~$ Stage 1 complaint reviews are undertaken within the unit where the complaint arose. - \circ Stage 2 complaint reviews are undertaken by the Corporate Complaints Team.

-During the course of the year, our audit work has covered individual files drawn from both stage 1 and stage 2 processes and covering a range of units within the SRA, including Authorisation, Client Protection, Intelligence and Investigation, and Legal & Enforcement and Legal Policy.
-We did not look at the Contact Centre this year because its operations were affected by the lockdown meaning that some telephone call recordings were not available.
+During the course of the year, our audit work has covered individual files drawn from both stage 1 and stage 2 processes and covering a range of units within the SRA, including Authorisation, Client Protection, Intelligence and Investigation, and Legal & Enforcement, Legal Policy and Supervision.